 Regional and National Events

-Sunday June 10: 8.30am start for a walk led by Marc Russell along the first section of the Great Walk, below Baroon Pocket Dam
+Sunday June 10, walk led by Marc Russell along the first section of the Great Walk, below Baroon Pocket Dam.

 Walk to be led by Gwen Malcolm from GMAN.
 Distance total approx. 6-7kms, in and return.
 The terrain is mostly flat with a gradual uphill slope and some rocky spots.